gdmoney/reading/essentialism.md

 - ‎instead of focusing on the efforts and resources you need to add, focus on the constraints or obstacles you need to remove
 - ‎small concrete wins create momentum and affirm our faith in our further success
 - ‎start small, encourage progress, and celebrate small wins
-- ‎every habit is made up of a que, a routine, and a reward
+- ‎every habit is made up of a cue, a routine, and a reward
 - ‎instead of spending our limited supply of discipline on making the same decisions again and again, embedding our decisions into a routine allows us to channel that discipline towards some other essential activity
 - ‎tune in to the present and focus on the things that are truly important - not yesterday or tomorrow, but right now
 - we can easily do two things at the same time, but we can't concentrate on two things at the same time